HAL 9000: Concept and creation

 Clarke noted that the first film was criticized for having HAL as its only interesting character, and that a great deal of the establishing story on Earth was cut from the film (and even from Clarke's novel).
 Clarke stated that he had considered Autonomous Mobile Explorer–5 as a name for the computer, then decided on Socrates when writing early drafts, switching in later drafts to Athena, a computer with a female personality, before settling on HAL 9000.
-The Socrates name was later used in Clarke and Stephen Baxter's A Time Odyssey novel series.
+The Athena name was later used in Clarke and Stephen Baxter's A Time Odyssey novel series.

 The earliest draft depicted Socrates as a roughly humanoid robot, and is introduced as overseeing Project Morpheus, which studied prolonged hibernation in preparation for long term space flight.
 As a demonstration to Senator Floyd, Socrates' designer, Dr. Bruno Forster, asks Socrates to turn off the oxygen to hibernating subjects Kaminski and Whitehead, which Socrates refuses, citing Asimov's First Law of Robotics.

 In a later version, in which Bowman and Whitehead are the non-hibernating crew of Discovery, Whitehead dies outside the spacecraft after his pod collides with the main antenna, tearing it free.
 This triggers the need for Bowman to revive Poole, but the revival does not go according to plan, and after briefly awakening, Poole dies.
 The computer, named Athena in this draft, announces "All systems of Poole now No–Go.
 It will be necessary to replace him with a spare unit."
 After this, Bowman decides to go out in a pod and retrieve the antenna, which is moving away from the ship.
 Athena refuses to allow him to leave the ship, citing "Directive 15" which prevents it from being left unattended, forcing him to make program modifications during which time the antenna drifts further.

 During rehearsals Kubrick asked Stefanie Powers to supply the voice of HAL 9000 while searching for a suitably androgynous voice so the actors had something to react to.
 On the set, British actor Nigel Davenport played HAL.
 When it came to dubbing HAL in post-production, Kubrick had originally cast Martin Balsam, but as he felt Balsam "just sounded a little bit too colloquially American", he was replaced with Douglas Rain, who "had the kind of bland mid-Atlantic accent we felt was right for the part".
 Rain was only handed HAL's lines instead of the full script, and recorded them across a day and a half.